mostlytyped/rethinkdb-addon-lead-page/_posts/2020-09-10-dev-to-stats.md

 day.
 For now, this is what I do ;-)_
 {: .alert-warning}

-Thats it, you are done.
+That's it, you are done.
 Enjoy your historical stats.

 ## A step by step tutorial